Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 Grand Place in Brussels

 As for transportation within cities, I’ll again step out of my comfort zone and endorse public transportation.
-It’s well organized and easy to get around with.
+It’s well organized and easy to get around with throughout Belgium.
+That’s right, Mr. Never Use Public Transportation thinks the best travel tip for Belgium is to use public transportation.
+Wow, now let’s see pigs fly!

 In general, in the compact city centers of Ghent and Bruges you’ll mostly just walk.

-Brussels reminded us of Berlin with its wide avenues and mostly flat geography.
+Brussels reminded me of Berlin with its wide avenues and mostly flat geography.
 Perfect conditions for bikes and scooters (which can also be rented).

 6. The best time to visit Belgium is not in the summer